KNDS, Rheinmetall, Thales Unite for Future Battle Tank

 - We design the Leclerc Evolution and updates to the Leopard 2 to enhance protection and firepower.

-Interim solutions are filling the gaps in capabilities as MGCS progresses.
-KNDS keeps making Leopard 2 tanks, winning orders from Sweden, Lithuania, and the Netherlands.
-Meanwhile, Rheinmetall launched an updated Challenger tank with improved armour and a 120 mm smoothbore cannon, showing its commitment to protection and power.
+As MGCS moves forward, temporary fixes are filling in the gaps in its capabilities.
+KNDS keeps making Leopard 2 tanks and getting orders from Sweden, Lithuania, and the Netherlands.
+Rheinmetall, on the other hand, released an updated Challenger tank with better armor and a 120 mm smoothbore cannon, showing that it is serious about protection and power.

 - Rheinmetall is establishing a new tank plant in Hungary.